endail/hx711-pico-c/README.md

 ### Passing HX711 Values From PIO to Code

 The two functions for obtaining values, `hx711_get_value` and `hx711_get_value_timeout`, both expect the raw, unsigned value from the HX711 according to the datasheet.
 There should be 24 bits (ie. 3 bytes) with the most significant bit first.
-There does not need to be any padding to the first 8 bits to "stretch" it to 32 bits.

 `hx711_get_value` is a blocking function.
 It will wait until the RX FIFO is not empty.